Brazil at the Paralympics: Medals by Summer Games

 This are the historical medal table for Brasil at the Summer Paralympics.
-This medal table also includes the 5 medals (1 gold, 3 silvers and 1 bronze) won at the 1992 Summer Paralympics for Intelectualy Disabled, held in Madrid, who also organized by then International Coordenation Committee (ICC) and same Organzing Committee (COOB'92) who made the gestion of the 1992 Summer Paralympics held in Barcelona and also part of same event.
+This medal table also includes the 5 medals (1 gold, 3 silvers and 1 bronze) won at the 1992 Summer Paralympics for Intellectually Disabled, held in Madrid, who also organized by then International Coordenation Committee (ICC) and same Organizing Committee (COOB'92) who made the gestion of the 1992 Summer Paralympics held in Barcelona and also part of same event.
 But the results are not on the International Paralympic Committee 's (IPC) database.

 Winter Paralympics

-Medals by Sport 1960–2020
+Medals by Sport 1960–2024

+Best results in non-medalling sports:

 Flagbearers

+Multi-medalists

+Brazilian athletes who have won at least three gold medals or five or more medals of any colour.